Satharus/satharus.me/_posts/2020-06-26-writeup_pico18_bufferoverflow_1.md

 echo -e \\xcb\\x85\\x04\\x08
 ```

-Mind that the address is entered  in reverse (byte-wise) because Intel x86 is Little-endian which means the least significant byte maps to the lowest memory address.
+Mind that the address is entered in reverse (byte-wise) because Intel x86 is Little-Endian which means the least significant byte maps to the lowest memory address.
 So 0x12345678 would be stored in memory as 0x78563412.

 {: style="text-align:center"}
 ![Output](/assets/images/writeup-pico18-bufferoverflow-1/Output.png)